 If you’ve done well in your UChicago courses and written a well-received MA thesis, you’ve proved that you are ready for graduate work in any doctoral program.
 With a polished MA thesis as your writing sample, clarified disciplinary and research field commitments, and strong letters from University of Chicago faculty, you will be well-situated to go on.
 The MAPSS Director and our senior academic staff work closely with our graduates to identify the right doctoral programs, to review and strengthen your applications, and to help you negotiate your final decisions.
 Our PhD placement record can be reviewed under our outcomes.
-Results for this current cycle are still being tabulated and will be presented at Campus Days.

 If I do well in MAPSS, am I certain to be able to stay on for the PhD at UChicago?

-No. MAPSS graduates face the same stiff competition as anyone else when they apply or reapply for the UChicago PhD In some cases, an applicant’s research agenda, developed over the course of their MA study, turns out to be a better fit for faculty and departments elsewhere.
+No. MAPSS graduates face the same stiff competition as anyone else when they apply or reapply for the UChicago PhD.
+In some cases, an applicant’s research agenda, developed over the course of their MA study, turns out to be a better fit for faculty and departments elsewhere.
 For that reason, some of our best students have opted to pursue their doctoral work at other first-rate institutions.

 In recent years, we have averaged 2 admits per application cycle in most UChicago departments, but we have had as many as 7 (one year in History) and occasionally 0 (especially in those committees, like Social Thought, that take just a handful of students per year).